Anti-Inflammatory Diet Plan →

 Jump to Recipe

 Zesty Mango Spiralized Cucumber Salad.
-Grab your spiralizer and make this light to Vegan Spiralized Cucumber Salad in less than 10 minutes!
+Grab your spiralizer and make this light to Vegan Spiralized Cucumber Salad in less that 10 minutes!
 Sweet Mango, Ginger, Cucumber, Quinoa, and more.
 Healthy, easy, gluten free.
-Plus 4 other Spiralizer Salad favorites to try!
+Plus 4 other Spiralizer Salad favorites to try! this for later

 Can we talk about how I’m sweating just writing this.
 Okay let’s not, but you get my point.
 Oh August in Texas is SO SO HOT!
 But, I am prepared.
 And in fact, I’ve felt pretty inspired in the spiralized cucumber salad department.
 And pretty obsessed with them lately, as well as all the mango.
 Can you tell?
 Either way, spiralizing is my “therapy” when I can’t bare the heat in the kitchen to really cook.
 And I LOVE cooking!
 My justification makes perfect sense, right?
 As does this Zesty Mango Spiralized Cucumber Salad.
 It’s summer at it’s finest and a vegan salad bowl that you will probably not share because you love it that much.
 Or at least I did.
 Or maybe that’s the heat getting to my brain!
 Either way, you must must give it a whirl… swirl… spiral?
 Yup.